oliverychen/oliverychen.github.io/pages/publications/index.md

 **I have made many errors and mistakes in research and in ways of thinking; I am very grateful to scholars from various of fields who have pointed out my shortcomings and helped me learn and grow.**

 - Roche Innovation Center.
-Assessing Parkinson’s Disease Using Smartphones.
 Basel, Switzerland.
 September, 2018

 - Mathematical Institute, University of Oxford.
-Building Functional Biomarkers.
 Oxford, UK.
 February, 2018

 - University of Oxford.
 Institute of Biomedical Engineering.
 Oxford, UK.
 February, 2018